NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

-# Learning the Vue CLI: Lesson 2: The Architecture of a Vue Application
+# Lesson 2: The Architecture of a Vue Application

 Let's explore what the Vue CLI has setup for us.
 Start by running: